OxfordCityCouncil/OxfordCityCouncil.github.io/_drafts/changing-our-contact-us-page-1.md

   to scrap it later

 ---
-When we were developing our website in 2015, one page in particular was on our radar for an overhaul  - our Contact Us page.
-It

-As part of our ongoing set of [performance metrics for our website](https://digital.oxford.gov.uk/performance) we keep a close eye on satisfaction, using [GovMetric](https://www.govmetric.com/how-it-works.html) as our main page-level feedback tool.
+As part of our ongoing set of performance metrics for our website we keep a close eye on satisfaction, using GovMetric as our main page-level feedback tool.

+## How it started

+When we were developing our website in 2015, we took the opportunity to

 ## What we learned